-The review also found that expectant mothers who were exposed to methamphetamine didn’t experience “excessive pregnancy complications” due to their illicit drug use.
+The review also found that expectant mothers exposed to methamphetamine didn’t experience “excessive pregnancy complications” due to their illicit drug use.

 Pregnant Women “Vulnerable Population” for Meth Use

 Dr. Dimitrios-Rafail Kalaitzopoulos, from the Reproductive Endocrinology Unit, First Department of Obstetrics and Gynecology, Aristotle University of Thessaloniki, Greece, wrote that pregnant women are one of the “vulnerable populations” that use methamphetamine.
-Dr. Kalaitzopoulos stated that data about the effects of meth use during pregnancy is limited, since existing studies have involved only small samples and have not accounted for the participants using other drugs as well as methamphetamine.
+Dr. Kalaitzopoulos stated that there are limits on data about the effects of methamphetamine use during pregnancy since existing studies have involved only small samples and have not accounted for the participants using other drugs as well as methamphetamine.